shayanmoosavi/Quantum-Instant-Coffee/README.md

 ### 2- Atomic Projections
 The software currently lacks whole atom projections for the projected bands and projected DOS (PDOS).

-> ℹ️ Info
->
+> [!NOTE]
 > These limitations are due to the fact that the software is still in its early stages and is being actively developed.
 They are planned to be addressed in future releases.

 ### 3- Python Version
+> [!WARNING]
-The software has been tested on Python 3.10.
+> The software has been tested on Python 3.10.
 If you are using an older version of Python and encounter issues, open an issue on GitHub and I try to address it.

 ## ⚙️ Configuration